3urobeat/display-input-switcher/README.md

 Set both values (they are in hex) in the script at INPUT_1 & 2.
 You may set a description for both inputs to make the script's output more readable.

+Lastly, if you are sometimes using a third input, you can configure the script to switch to a default input instead of failing instead.
+Uncomment the optional setting 'DEFAULT_INPUT' and set it to one of the configured inputs.

 &nbsp;

 ## Optimizing performance